-The Company has three business segments - lease and installment sales, financing, and other - but discloses "lease" and "installment sales" separately.
-The mainstay lease business accounts for 63.3% of operating assets and 55.5% of profit before interest expenses (H1 FY3/23 results).
-As future growth drivers, the Company plans to proactively invest management resources in business fields including mobility, energy & environment, BPO/ICT, medical/social welfare, real estate and aircraft, and over the medium to long term its policy is to move away from "nontraditional leasing" and "non-financial services."
+The Company has three business segments - lease and installment sales, financing, and other.
+Lease and installment sales disclose "lease" and "installment sales" separately.
+The mainstay lease business accounts for 54.8% of profit before interest expenses\ and 62.4% of operating assets (FY3/23 results).
+As future growth drivers, the Company plans to proactively invest management resources in business fields including mobility, energy & environment, BPO/ICT, and healthcare, to differentiate in real estate and aircraft, and over the medium to long term its policy is to move away from "nontraditional leasing" and "non-financial services."

-Gross profit before deducting interest expenses.
+\ Gross profit before deducting interest expenses.

-Composition of profit before interest expenses by segment (H1 FY3/23)
+Composition of profit before interest expenses by segment (FY3/23)

-Source: Prepared by FISCO from the Company's results briefing materials $\label{eq:company} % \begin{center} \$
+Source: Prepared by FISCO from the Company's results briefing materials

-Ratio of operating assets by segment (H1 FY3/23)
+Ratio of operating assets by segment (FY3/23)